-The first round of judging will take place at the local level on February 24th.
-Final pitches and presentations are due to host organizers by 3:00pm on that day (though teams can continue to work on their solutions until presentations begin).
+The first round of judging will take place at the local level on March 5th.
+Final pitches and presentations are due to host organizers on that day (though teams can continue to work on their solutions until presentations begin).
 Pitching and presentations begin at the discretion of your host.
-Pitches to local panel of judges will be a maximum of five minutes, with five minutes to follow for a question period by the judging panel.
-Local hosts must submit one local winner to the global organizing committee by 11:59pm February 24th local time.
+Pitches to local panel of judges will be five minutes, with five minutes to follow for a question period by the judging panel.
+Local hosts must submit one local winner to the global organizing committee by 11:59pm March 8th local time.

 Second Round | Global

 Teams are permitted to improve upon their winning entry during the period between rounds but should not change the primary purpose or functionality of the winning application.

 Judging will be done online.

-Finalists will be invited to the final round gala for New York City.
+Finalists will be invited to the final round gala.
 Teams are encouraged to work on their solutions up until the start of the event.
 Teams are responsible for expenses associated with attending the Final Round.
 GLH will provide a stipend to each team for travel, but the stipend will unlikely cover all expenses.
 Hosts and Finalist Teams may work with sponsors for additional financial support, but this is not required.

 Final Round | Announcement of Global Winners

-The global finalists will pitch to judges live at the Final Round Gala on May 4, 2019 in New York City and winners will be announced that night.
+The global finalists will pitch to judges live at the Final Round Gala on May 16, 2020 in London UK and winners will be announced that night.